World Wrestling Championships: Adekuoroye places Nigeria on medals table for first time — Nigeria Today

 Nigeria’s Genesis begins her campaign on Thursday (today) against Miglena Selishka of Bulgaria in the first round of the 48kg female category.

-The post World Wrestling Championships: Adekuoroye places Nigeria on medals table for first time appeared first on BusinessDay : News you can trust.
+The post World Wrestling Championships: Adekuoroye places Nigeria on medals table for first time appeared first on Vanguard News.

 Do you something awesome to share with the world?
 Click here to share